7 Command-Line Tools for Data Science

 a big deal).

-The first purpose of sample is to get a subset of the data by
+is to get a subset of the data by

 outputting only a certain percentage of the input on a line-by-line